A Vegetarian Substitute Called Jackfruit That Is Perfect For Kidney Diets

 What is Jackfruit?

 If you've ever seen the BuzzFeed Tasty recipes videos that have a vegetarian slant to them you may have seen fruit from the jackfruit tree being used in those recipes.
 You might wonder where to buy jackfruit?
-It's such a versatile fruit for use and you can find ripe jackfruit in the grocery store locally or on Amazon.
+It's such a versatile fruit for use and you can find ripe jackfruit in the grocery store locally or you can buy Jack Fruit..
 Ripe jackfruit is a product that people can use and it's just a little different so you might be a little bit afraid of it.
 I hope by the end of this training that you're going to have a better idea of what it actually is and what it's actually good for in a renal diet.

 It's a species of tree fruit in the fig mulberry breadfruit family.
 It was originally from India but it's grown in Southeast Asia, Indies, Philippines, Thailand, and Indonesia.
 It's actually even grown in the United States in Florida instead of importing it from Southeast Asia.
 That's where a lot of the ripe jackfruit that's in grocery stores and available on Amazon, for example, is grown.
 So, it grows in a lot of different places.
 It needs to be a little bit tropical which is why Florida works because the climate is similar to the region it came from.
 It's also found in Hawaii because that's a little bit of a tropical environment too.
 So, there are some places that can be found and purchased in the United States.
 I wanted you to know that it's a very safe choice of product if you're buying from the United States growers because they're going to have been reviewed and managed by the FDA.